ccwang002/iGC/README.md

 biocLite('iGC')
 ```

-Otherwise, including to install the dev version, one can install iGC by [devtools].
+Otherwise, including the development version, one can install iGC by [devtools].

 ```{r}
 install.packages("devtools")
 devtools::install_github("ccwang002/iGC", build_vignettes = TRUE)
 ```

-> Note: that some requisites are needed on each platform.
+> Note: Some requisites are needed on some platforms.
 >
-> [Rtools] is required on Windows; Xcode is required on OSX; A compiler and various development libraries are needed on Linux (details vary across different distros).
+> For example, [Rtools] is required on Windows; Xcode is required on OSX; A compiler and various development libraries are needed on Linux (details vary across different distros).

 ### Documentation